syedhaideralizaidi/Grade-Calculator-in-C-Language/README.md

 # Grade-Calculator-in-C-Language
-Calculates the Grade of different number of students using nested if else and While loop.

 Write a program to find the grade based on three test scores.
 Prompt the user to enter three test scores (data type int).
 Calculate the average of the scores.Write an if statement (selection) structure to implement the following grading scale.
 Within the selection structure, assign the letter grade to a character variable called grade.
 Print the grade outside the selection structure.
 (Do not rely on the simple if structure alone.)
 •	If the average score is 90% or more, the grade is A.